 Bioelectronics Lab is the research lab of Dr. Hao Jiang.
 This lab is part of the School of Engineering at San Francisco State University.
-Dr. Jiang’s overarching research goals are to develop state-of-art memristor crossbar array based neuromorphic computing system as well as implantable circuits and systems for biomedical implants.
+Dr. Jiang’s overarching research goals are to develop low-power, high-speed, energy-efficiency and small form-factor integrated circuit systems for biomedical and bio-inspired computing systems.
 The research activities in Dr. Jiang’s lab are summarized in the following:

 Bio-inspired Neuromorphic Computing System

 Bio-inspired neuromorphic computing has been widely used to in many data-intensive applications, such as pattern recognition, data mining and synthesis.
 Dr. Hao Jiang’s overarching research goal is to develop energy-efficient small form-factor neuromorphic computing systems.
 He and his students are actively engaged in designing low-power and high-speed circuit systems that integrate the recent-developed nano-scale memristor crossbar array with the CMOS integrated circuits to overcome the efficiency issues associated with the traditional von Neumann computers.

 Passive wireless sensing system that only consists of an inductor and a sensing capacitor resonator is gaining popularity in medicine due to it simplicity and high-reliability.
 By wirelessly monitoring its resonant frequency, the variation of the capacitance that correlates to local in-vivo pressure or pH value can be extracted.
 The main challenge of a passive wireless sensing system is the trade off between the size of the coil and its maximal operating distance.
 By collaborating with Prof. Roy and Prof. Harrison in University of California at San Francisco (UCSF), Dr. Jiang and his students have developed a systematic approach to miniaturize the inductive coil yet maintaining the same operating distance.